 What rights do homeowners with “federally-backed” mortgages have?

 - First, your lender or loan servicer may not foreclose on you until at least January 31, 2020 if you have a Fannie Mae or Freddie Mac mortgage OR February 28th, 2021 if you have a USDA, FHA or HUD Mortgage.
-The CARES Act and guidance from Fannie/Freddie, FHA, VA, and USDA, prohibit mortgage companies from beginning a foreclosure, or from finalizing a foreclosure judgment or sale.
-This protection began on March 18, 2020, and extends through at least August 31, 2020.
+The CARES Act and guidance from Fannie/Freddie and FHA prohibit mortgage companies from beginning a foreclosure, or from finalizing a foreclosure judgment or sale.
+This protection began on March 18, 2020.
 CFPB link

 - Federally-backed mortgage companies must provide a Forbearance, if requested, due to financial hardship experienced during the COVID-19 emergency period.
 You should not have to provide additional documents other than the request affirming your hardship.